Excel-VBA-Macros-for-Research/Building_Adjacency_Matrix/README.md

 # Excel VBA for building adjacency matrix
 Adjacency matrix is ....
 The Excel VBA for building adjacency matrix on this site can make adjacency matrix almost automatically from Excel files of data about grouping.
 Although the VBA are optimized for Windows, it can also be used in Mac.

-## Material_Sample.xlsx
+## "Material_Sample" file
 The "Material_Sample" file represents a data layout which can be used for building adjacency matrix with the VBA.
 - The notation for ID and groups can be either numbers or letters.
 - The initial character of ID and the name of groups must not be zero.